aldanor/typo/README.md

 return value can be optionally checked as well.

-If the value types are not consistent with the function signature, a `TypeError` with a descriptive error message will be raised:
+If the value types are not consistent with the function signature, a `TypeError` with a descriptive error message will be raised.
+For instance, calling function `f` from the example above with wrong argument types,

 ```python
 >>> f(1, (0, 2.2))
 ```

+results in an exception being thrown:

 ```
 TypeError: invalid item #1 of `s`: expected int, got float